jerome-trc/biomorph/ATTRIB.md

 Armour Bonus sprites are courtesy of id Software LLC, and edited by Realm667 user Infirnex.

 Classified Armour sprites are courtesy of id Software LLC, and edited by Realm667 user Ghastly_dragon.

-Weapon Upgrade Kit sprites are courtesy of Rogue Entertainment, and edited by Realm667 user Dreadopp.

 The Supply Box sprite is courtesy of id Software LLC, and edited by Realm667 user Dreadopp.